facebook/react-native/docs/Navigators.md

 ### Using Navigator

-Enough about scenes, lets start navigating.
+Enough about scenes, let's start navigating.
 We will start by rendering a `Navigator`, and then let the `Navigator` render the scene for you by passing in your own render function to its `renderScene` prop.

 ```javascript
 render() {